Olga-devops/ELK-with-module/README.md

 | `credentials` | Your google service account example.json | `(Required)` | `string` |
 | `google_bucket_name` | The name of the bucket. | `(Required)` | `string` |
 | `google_project_id` | The ID of the project in which the resource belongs.
 If it is not provided, the provider project is used | `(Required)` | `string` |

-If you have any issues please feel free to submit the issue [new issue](https://github.com/fuchicorp/terraform-aws-eks/issues/new)

-Developed by FuchiCorp members